darinbl-pritchard45/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write code that is easy to understand and modify, not just by you, but by others as well.
 Remember, code is read far more often than it is written."

 This reminder emphasizes the importance of writing clean, concise, and self-explanatory code in software development, which is a fundamental aspect of effective programming and maintenance.

+# 2024-01-01
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on performance measurements.
+Remember, simplicity and readability enhance collaboration, reduce bugs, and improve long-term efficiency."

+In other words, don't waste time trying to micro-optimize your code before you've established that it's a bottleneck.
+Start by creating a solid foundation with good design principles and then refine as needed, guided by data, not assumptions.